oshadura/diana-hep.github.io-source/content/pages/activities.md

 ### Presentations by the DIANA team<a name="presentations"></a>

-  * 7 Sep 2018 - "What does the Revolution in Artificial Intelligence Mean for Physics?", Kyle Cranmer, Harvard Physics Colloquium
-  * 19 Sep 2018 - "What does the Revolution in Artificial Intelligence Mean for Physics?", Kyle Cranmer, Jefferson Lab Colloquium
-  * 25 Jan 2019 - "Inverting simulation: experiences with inverse problems in particle physics", Kyle Cranmer, MATH + X Symposium on Inverse Problems and Deep Learning in Space Exploration
-  * 06 Feb 2019 - "IRIS-HEP Analysis Systems", Kyle Cranmer, IRIS-HEP Steering Board Meeting
-  * 12 Feb 2019 - "Panel Discussion on Machine Learning and Physics", Kyle Cranmer, At the Crossroad of Physics and Machine Learning
-  * 7 Mar 2019 - "What does the Revolution in Artificial Intelligence Mean for Physics?", Kyle Cranmer, UC Riverside Physics Colloquium
   * 13 Mar 2019 - "Deep Learning in Science", Kyle Cranmer, National Academy of Science, Sackler Colloquia

   * 18 Mar 2019 - "Overview of Likelihood-Free Inference for Physics", Kyle Cranmer, Likelihood-Free Inference Workshop